 The rate liability of empty property that is held by a charity and appears likely to be next used for charitable purposes, or that is held by a community amateur sports club and appears likely to be next used for the purposes of the club, will be reduced from 10% of the basic occupied rate to zero from 1 April 2008

-The Chancellor of the Exchequer has reduced the threshold rateable value on which empty rates would become liable from £18,000 to £2,600.
-This means that from the 01 April 2011 any empty business property with a rateable value of greater than £2,599 will pay unoccupied business rates.
-(Some properties may still be entitled to exemption - see above)
+From the 01 April 2017 any empty business property with a rateable value of greater than £2,899 will pay unoccupied business rates (some properties may still be entitled to exemption - see above).

 Contact the team directly on 01773 841444 or email firstname.lastname@example.org